1 Drexel Drive

 There are TWO Kinds of Medical Degrees That Are Recognized in the United States: There are two basic kinds of medical degrees offered in the United States.
 The most common is the M.D.
 (Doctor of Medicine) degree, offered by the nation's 141 accredited allopathic medical schools.
 The second is the D.O.
-(Doctor of Osteopathy), offered by 30 osteopathic medical schools in the U.S. Both types of physicians are legally recognized to be equivalent in every state in the United States.
+(Doctor of Osteopathy), offered by 31 osteopathic medical schools in the U.S. Both types of physicians are legally recognized to be equivalent in every state in the United States.
 However, because there are so many more allopathic medical schools, most Americans think of "allopathic medicine" as "medicine" and may not be aware that osteopathic physicians exist.
-Osteopathic medicine arose in the nineteenth century as an attempt to reform what is now known as allopathic medicine to include something akin to modern "preventive medicine."
+Osteopathic medicine arose in the nineteenth century as an attempt to reform what is now known as allopathic medicine to acknowledge the body's innate ability to heal itself.
 This document is devoted to allopathic medicine.
 Info #7 in this series provides information about osteopathic medicine.

 What Physicians Do: Physicians are the best known and most respected of the health professionals in the United States.
 In addition to providing primary health care, physicians educate patients and the community about health and its relationship to total well-being; provide specialized health care; provide leadership in practice settings; and handle business and financial matters.
 Physicians may also conduct research and teach in academic settings.

-- Content of the CURRENTLY ADMINISTERED Medical College Admission Test (MCAT): There are four parts to the current MCAT...
+- Content of the Medical College Admission Test (MCAT): There are four parts...

 - Chemical and Physical Foundations of Biological Systems (Concepts from chemical and physical sciences as applied to biological systems),